BruceHad/bookmarking-app/docs/linkblog.md

 - /recent -- the most recent n links bookmarked.
 - /category/catname -- the most recent n links in the catname category
 - /monthly?year=2006&month=01 -- all links bookmarked in January 2016.
+- /all_months -- Provide a list of available months

 ## Deployment